baileySoobinPark/vv/reference/Integration Steps/vasp-api/callback.md

     - **ERROR_REPORT**: callbackType for Beneficiary VASP role.
 This callback is triggered by Enclave when the Originating VASP sends an error report.
   `VERIFICATION_RESULT`, `TX_REPORT`, and `ERROR_REPORT` types must be
   implemented as mandatory processing logic.
+    - **CHAINALYSIS_KYT_RESULT**: This callback is triggered by Enclave when a risk assessment result is delivered from the Chainalysis KYT request.
+    - **REFINITIV_WCO_RESULT**: This callback is triggered by Enclave when a risk assessment result is delivered from the Refinitiv WCO request.
+  `CHAINALYSIS_KYT_RESULT` and `REFINITIV_WCO_RESULT` types are optional and can be implemented only if the corresponding screening APIs are in use.

   ** 2. VERIFICATION_RESULT Callback Type Handling (as Originating VASP)**